cityofaustin/coa-dev-challenges/frontend/README.md

 ### Hints & Guidelines

 - You must work on this alone.
 Do not share the code challenge with others.
+- The challenge will take about 1-2 hours to complete.
 - Write clean code.
 - Reorganize/rewrite any components or css as needed in order to complete the design requirements.
 - The boilerplate uses React Hooks.
 They are fairly new, so if you're unfamiliar with them you're welcome to use classic lifecycle methods instead (render, componentWillMount, etc).
 That being said, React Hooks doesn't take long to pick up and it makes a lot of that data lifecycle management easier.
 So it might be worthwhile to give it a try. :)